Don’t get me wrong here. I love social media, but it is ruining some of us ladies! Me included.

 What if we get real?
 What if we show our dirty houses, our piles of unfolded laundry, our dining room table that is no longer a dining room table but a table to house our piles of things we need to “get to?”
 I actually love it when someone posts a picture on social media without filters, pictures of life in full motion around them.
 I cheer them on!
 I think to myself, “Go girl!
 You are living and loving big!”

 Not every moment of life is a picture of perfection.
 Let’s show the real life stuff alongside the sweet mountaintop moments.
 I also think that if we are real, we encourage and embolden our friends to be able to be real, too.
 Let’s start a conversation about real life and how to cheer one another on to show our true selves.

 Drop the cape.
+Lose the filter.
 Live a little more.
 Love a little deeper.
-Laugh a little louder, and show me your laugh wrinkles.
-I’ll show you mine.
+Laugh a little louder.
+Show me your laugh lines, and I’ll show you mine! #filterless